pdwomoh/Philip-Dwomoh-DSL-Project/README.md

 33. Drag to you left from **7** until you reach **0**.
 Click **Apply** and close **Filter**.

-34. Finally click anywhere outside the Bar Chart Card.
+34. Finally click anywhere outside the Map Card.

 35. Click on **Card 1** and type “*Niagara Neighbourhoods without Supermarkets*” as the title for the Map, and press **Enter**.